How To Enter

 The Screenings, Entry Guide, Rules and Regulations

-A showcase of the best remining local film entries.
+A showcase of the best regional and local film entries.

 The most impressive entries from all over New Zealand.